 Redefining what's possible.

 Welcome to our guide for applying to the PhD program.
-Careful attention to (1) the application materials, requirements, and instructions, (2) the description of standards of behavior, and (3) the Applicant Checklist found inside the ZIP file (also available in the right column), should smooth the entire process.
+Careful attention to (1) the application materials, requirements, and instructions, and to (2) the description of standards of behavior should smooth the entire process.
 To avoid following outdated guidelines, please be certain to use only current year application materials.

-Most materials are submitted online through the Graduate School application website.
+Materials are submitted online through the Graduate School application website.
 Applicants are responsible for ensuring that all necessary materials are received.
-The instructions below note which items are submitted online and which must come by mail.
+The instructions below note which items are submitted by the applicant and which by other parties.